Squeezy App creator Myra Robson gives us some expert tips on how to keep your bowel happy!

 - Drink 1.5 - 2 litres of fluid a day and aim for a maximum of 35g of fibre a day (an intake of 18 - 30g is ideal).
-Try taking a pre or pro-biotic supplement eg: Yakult and continue if it helps (Kegel8 stock Power Dophilus, a dairy-free pro-biotic to keep your gut healthy).
-(LINK TO VITAMIN WHEN ON THE WEBSITE)
+Try taking a pre or pro-biotic supplement eg: Yakult and continue if it helps.
+Kegel8 stock

 - Do not strain when you go to the toilet, allow your body time to relax and breathe properly.
 A good toilet position helps (try our Go Better toilet stool).

 - Pelvic floor exercise particularly relaxation and a variety of physiotherapy techniques can help (our Kegel8 Ultra 20 helps you locate and exercise / relax the correct pelvic muscles).